ViniciusMikuni/omnifold/README.md

 pip install unbinned-unfold==0.1.7
 ```

-For a simple example see the notebook OmniFold_example.ipynb
+For a simple example see the notebooks OmniFold_example.ipynb and OmniFold_example_pc.ipynb